bluemountaincyber/evidence-app/workbook/docs/exercises/exercise4.md

             2022-07-10 14:34:30 webcode-ev6hyhqiwb0duypb
             ```

-    4. After some trial-and-error, you can that you can utilize the `ListBuckets` API call with these stolen credentials.
+    4. After some trial-and-error, you can see that you can utilize the `ListBuckets` API call with these stolen credentials.
 Set the `WEBCODE_BUCKET` and `EVIDENCE_BUCKET` environment variables to the names of the buckets beginning with `evidence-` and `webcode-`, respectively, as you will interact with these buckets a few times in the next challenge.
 Here is some Bash Kung Fu to do just that:

         ```bash
         EVIDENCE_BUCKET=$(aws s3 ls | egrep -o evidence-.*)